 This is what the police really want to prevent; it is their goal to protect both parties, and if that means that they need to arrest someone in order to keep two people separated, then that’s what they’ll do.

-Can I Be In Contact With My Kids When Facing A Domestic Violence Charge In LA County?
+Can I Contact With My Kids When Facing A Domestic Violence Charge?